allspan/allspan/docs/arch.md

 ### Access control
+Once something is shared, you can practically no longer control it.

+Uncareful file leaking could possibly be detected by tracking downloads, or searching external indexes to check if it has leaked, decreases anonymity since you must send both the question and get the answer, likely many times.
+Any contract based tracking can't be enforced.

+, or check 3rd party indexing services if they've found out about the files existence or popularity, but analogous to looking at the bitcoin adresses

+Some very unreliable tracking of how a shared file spreads can be possible from scouring 3rd party indexes, or just tracking downloads of the metadata and blobs from the places where you uploaded it to.
+Any tracking attempts though will weaken your anonymity, analogous to how this works with bitcoin.

+ we have that someone who can download and decrypt a file, could as well keep the access to that file forever.
+Having lists of who was given access to what is not really trustable, especially since someone might catch the blobs and someone else get the decryption keys.
+Or just the metadata, and from there find the referenced data from other, more leaky, storage systems.

 Compare https://github.com/upspin/upspin/blob/master/doc/security.md and https://github.com/upspin/upspin/blob/master/doc/access_control.md

 ### Anonymity
+Similar to SQRL, allspan keys _should be made so they_ are pseudonymous, ensuring they are at most as traceable as bitcoin transactions.

 ## New terminology
 - What [Camlistory said](https://github.com/camlistore/camlistore/blob/master/doc/terms.md) about blob, blogref, blob server, schema blob, claim, permanode, sync